pgRouting/vrprouting/doc/pickDeliver/vrp_pgr_pickDeliver.rst

 Problem: Distribute and optimize the pickup-delivery pairs into a fleet of vehicles.

 - Optimization problem is NP-hard.
-- Pickup and Delivery:

-  - capacitated
-  - with time windows.
+- pickup and Delivery with time windows.
+- All vehicles are equal.

+  - Same Starting location.
+  - Same Ending location which is the same as Starting location.
-- The vehicles
+  - All vehicles travel at the same speed.

-  - have (x, y) start and ending locations.
-  - have a start and ending service times.
-  - have opening and closing times for the start and ending locations.

-- An order is for doing a pickup and a a deliver.
+- A customer is for doing a pickup or doing a deliver.

-  - has (x, y) pickup and delivery locations.
+  - has an open time.
-  - has opening and closing times for the pickup and delivery locations.
+  - has a closing time.
-  - has a pickup and deliver service times.
+  - has a service time.
+  - has an (x, y) location.

 - There is a customer where to deliver a pickup.